 Dates & Rates

-Our fee structure is designed to encourage participation in our eight-week program and make this full Songadeewin experience affordable for the greatest number of families.
-We believe the longer program offers girls the very best camp experience!
+Our fee structure is designed to encourage participation in our 8 week program and make this full Songadeewin experience affordable for the greatest number of families.
+We believe the longer program offers girls the very best camp experience

-Receive a 5% discount on each fee for two or more siblings attending any one of Keewaydin’s three camps.
+- Sibling Discount – Receive a 5% discount on each fee for two or more siblings attending any of Keewaydin Foundation’s three camps (Songadeewin, Dunmore, Temagami).

 Songadeewin of Keewaydin is a summer camp for girls.
-In order to attend, girls must be physically and emotionally prepared to fully participate in the program.
-Songadeewin of Keewaydin serves girls who meet the criteria for admission regardless of race, ethnicity, disability, religion, sexual orientation, national origin, or transgender status.
+In order to attend, applicants must be physically and emotionally prepared to fully participate in the program.
+Songadeewin of Keewaydin serves applicants who meet the criteria for admission regardless of race, ethnicity, disability, religion, sexual orientation, national origin, or transgender or non-binary status.

 Here are some of the common questions parents and campers have: